rbradwell/resourceAllocation/README.md

 ## Optimization

-- Try an optimise solution so that all workstations are to be operated by 3 different O/Ps per shift.
+Try to optimise the solution so that all workstations are to be operated by 3 different O/Ps per shift.

 ## Data

 Currently a single handcrafted problem is described in the data files operators.txt, skilllevels.txt, workstations.txt.
 These can be changed as appropriate and are laid out as follows:

-he operators.txt file has a separate line for each operator.
+The operators.txt file has a separate line for each operator.
 Where each line is in the format; user id, worker type and user name.

 e.g.